-I read a passage from theologian Karl Barth, a page or two of text, and in it I saw him ask the exact same question I had asked my Pastor several years earlier, while in High School.
+I read a passage from theologian Karl Barth and in it I saw him ask the exact same question I had asked my Pastor several years earlier, while in High School.
 I said to myself that it was all right for me to ask questions if an esteemed theologian also asked the same question.
 My true faith journey began the moment I read that passage in Twentieth Century Protestantism.
 I came to find and define faith quite simply.
 Faith is “saying yes” to the Word of God.

 So began a journey in youth and young adult ministry for me.
 It is a journey that continues to this day.

-There was a significant turning point for me, a few years later.
-Although I had made that commitment to the faith when baptized at 14 years of age, my faith had its ups and downs.
-Complicating it was the social uprising of the late 1960’s and early 1970’s, being drafted in the midst of the Vietnam War, another interesting story to share.
+It was a time of social uprising, of being drafted in the midst of the Vietnam War, another interesting story to share.
 But to stay to the point of my faith journey that group that began with just the pastor and me rose to a local Christian Coffeehouse that was attracting between 25 to 40 young people a night.
-It was open on Friday Nights for the High School crowd and on Sunday Nights for the older crowd.
-Withing four months I was asked and accepted responsibility for both crowds, while beginning my search for a career.

 A year later (1974) I was hired as a case worker for the local Child Protective Services, a career that lasted for 42 years.
 I retired as the Director of the Adult Protective Services in the same agency in 2016.

-In 1985 The Coffeehouse group closed its doors but, by then, I was a single parent of two boys, age, two and five.
+In 1985 The second of my Young Adult Coffeehouse ministries closed its doors but, by then, I was a single parent of two boys, age, two and five.
 I signed them up for Cub Scouts and, when a new leader was needed, I offered to take that role on in 1987.

 In 1994, with my new boys in fifth and eighth grade, our new pastor called a meeting of parents of the young people in the church.
 “We need a new youth leader”, he said, and all eyes looked my direction.
 I asked if I could have the old Coffeehouse room back and was told “yes”.
 We converted it into a youth room and the new youth group began Easter Sunday 1994.
 With the exception of some time off in the summer that Coffeehouse turned Youth Room became a meeting place for junior and senior high school students every Sunday night for twenty years.